 In a letter sent to the Pa.
 Insurance Department on Nov.
 26, JUA shared its proposal to use surplus funds to:

 - Cover up to 50 percent of the cost of tail coverage for Hahnemann residents and fellows who have been displaced and left without tail coverage, up to a total of $25 million

 - Cover 10 percent of the premium cost for the displaced attendings who seek coverage from JUA

 The JUA believes that providing the necessary insurance for these professionals is within its mission.
 However, it has reached out to the Insurance Department to determine whether the Department takes the position that prior approval is required for the JUA to offer tail coverage funding.
 The JUA asked the Insurance Department to take any steps to grant approval, if needed, in a timely manner.

 On Dec.
 24, 2019, the PID sent a letter in response to JUA's request.
 "Given the importance of understanding the position of the court in this matter before considering alternative solutions, the PID’s evaluation of your request must await the resolution of this active litigation," the letter said.
 The PID indicated that it would respond again once the outcome of the court proceedings is known.
 Read the PID's letter.

 PAMED continues to work with stakeholder groups – including the Philadelphia County Medical Society and the American Medical Association (AMA) – on efforts to support the physicians affected by the Hahnemann closure.

-PAMED is developing new resources on Pennsylvania’s medical professional liability insurance requirements, a brief explanation of claims-made policies, and suggested next steps to help obtain insurance coverage after the end of the claims-made policy.
-We will notify our members when these resources are ready.
+PAMED offers resources on Hahnemann's closure, including a claims-made insurance primer with suggested next steps to help physicians obtain insurance coverage after the end of the claims-made policy.
+Get PAMED's Hahnemann FAQs and resources at www.pamedsoc.org/Hahnemann.